ranaozdogan/ecg-balloon-exercise/README.md

 # ECG Analysis: Pre- vs Post-Exercise (Balloon Inflation)

-This project had been conducted within the scope of BEN306-BIONSTURMENTATION course.
+This project had been conducted within the scope of the BENG306-BIOINSTRUMENTATION course.
 This project analyses ECG signals recorded before and after a 2-minute balloon inflation exercise from **31 anonymised subjects**, using Neurobridge3 ECG sensors.

 ## Study Design